naftalic/ORinPython/intro.md

 # Notes on OR and MS with Python

-[Operations Research](https://en.wikipedia.org/wiki/Operations_research) (a.k.a., [Management Science](https://en.wikipedia.org/wiki/Management_science)) is an interdisciplinary field that uses analytical methods for quantitative decision-making.
-The emphasis of Operations Research is on practical applications, and as such, it has substantial overlap with many other disciplines, like industrial engineering and business management.
-It uses tools from mathematical sciences, such as modeling, probability, statistics, and optimization, to arrive at optimal or near-optimal solutions to complex decision-making problems.
-Operations Research is often concerned with determining the best answers to real-world objectives, such as maximizing profit or minimizing cost.
+[Operations Research](https://en.wikipedia.org/wiki/Operations_research) (OR), also known as [Management Science](https://en.wikipedia.org/wiki/Management_science), is a systematic approach to decision-making that utilizes mathematical and statistical methods.
+OR focuses on providing effective solutions to real-world problems in industries such as engineering and business management.
+By utilizing tools like modeling, probability, statistics, and optimization, OR practitioners can determine the optimal or near-optimal outcomes for complex decision-making challenges, such as maximizing profits or minimizing costs.

 :::{note}
 For reference material on the topic, I strongly recommend reading: